 Whenever possible, carpet should be cleaned, rather than replaced, after water damage.
-In most cases, cleaning carpet after water damage is not only possible, but recommended.
-In keeping with environmental and community stewardship through reducing, re-using, recycling, and re-purposing, cleaning carpet after water damage, rather than replacing it, is not only an economically prudent decision, but an environmentally-friendly and ecologically responsible one as well.
+In most cases, cleaning the carpet after water damage is not only possible but recommended.
+In keeping with environmental and community stewardship through reducing, reusing, recycling, and re-purposing, cleaning carpet after water damage, rather than replacing it, is not only an economically prudent decision but an environmentally-friendly and ecologically responsible one as well.
+This begs the question, should carpets be replaced after water damage?

 Water damage does not spell the end of a carpet’s life.
 Should carpet be replaced after water damage without proper professional evaluation, waste occurs.
 Depending on the extent of damage and how long carpeting has been saturated, the pad may have to be replaced, but the carpet can still be cleaned.
 Most of the time, though, we can restore both padding and carpet through proper sanitation, remediation, and cleaning standards.